pop-os/docs/src/customize-pop/gnome-tweaks-extensions/user-themes.md

 User themes include changes to window animations, desktop color schemes, window designs, icons, and workspaces.
 You can install custom GNOME Themes from [Gnome-look.org](https://www.gnome-look.org/browse/), or other similar web sites.
 The Pop!\_OS default themes can be re-applied using GNOME Tweaks or the by using Terminal commands.

 >**Note**: Applying custom GNOME theming options may cause system instability or glitchy behavior.
-Additionally, custom themes are not subject to testing by by Pop!\_OS or application developers.
+Additionally, custom themes are not subject to testing by Pop!\_OS or application developers.

 ## Enabling User Themes